-A copy of that letter should be provided to Disclosure Scotland either with your application or separately in confidence if your application is being submitted via a third party.
+A copy of that letter should be provided to the Disclosure and Barring Service either with your application or separately in confidence if your application is being submitted via a third party.

 To submit proof of payment independently of submitting an application, you can send it: